 I stood on the sidelines at Puddle of Mudd looking for someone – anyone – who was close to my age (in retrospect, not the best place to do that).
 I saw one couple – a 40ish man happily screaming along to every song and his long-suffering wife standing beside him.
 I actually explained to her that I was there with my son like she was wondering.

 I left the festival to return to “real life” convinced that was my last time at a music festival.
 Except somehow it wasn’t.
 Somehow I didn’t stop doing a lot of the things I thought I was about to be too old for when I was my early 40s.
-I haven’t cut my hair in the “age-appropriate” short cut style.
+I haven’t cut my hair to an “age-appropriate” style (whatever that is).
 I haven’t changed the way I dress.
 I got more comfortable with the life I ended up having and more comfortable in my own skin.
 And I still go see the bands I want to see.

 Oh!
 And the son who was my companion in 2004?
 On Saturday night, I was proud to be pretty much the oldest person in the place when my husband and I went to see his band, Warehouse, open for Best Coast as part of the Shaky Knees Late Night series.
 While I was watching them play, I saw him for the first time with a stranger’s eyes and realized he’s a man now.
 We’ve both changed so much since that festival in 2004.
 He’s grown up and I’m so, so much younger now.